mmollina/mappoly2/README.md

 - [Supplementary Slides](https://github.com/mmollina/mappoly2_vignettes/blob/main/Updates-Introducing_MAPpoly2-and_updates_QTLpoly-2024-workshop.pdf)

-## To-Do List
+# Task List

-1. **Testing & Debugging**
+## Testing & Debugging
 - Develop a comprehensive test script.
 - Identify and resolve existing bugs.

-2. **Algorithm Development**
+## Algorithm Development
 - Implement an algorithm similar to `mappoly::est_rf_hmm_sequential`.
 - Design an algorithm for reconstructing offspring haplotypes, detailing crossover points and identifying homologs involved in the exchange.

-3. **Documentation**
-   - Create detailed documentation outlining the structure and components of the package objects.

-4. **Phase Estimation**
+## Data Filtering
+- Split the existing data filtering function into specific filters for:
+  - Individual data
+  - Marker data
+  - Segregation data
+  - Read depth
+- Filter individuals:
+  - Remove “x” in parents on the plot.
+  - Check missing rate and apply if necessary.
+- Use a marker and recompute χ² when needed (if not filtered by χ²).
+- List markers removed due to filters.
+- Include redundant markers back.

+## Phase Estimation & Adjustment
 - Implement a joint phase estimation method for the entire population, incorporating a two-point linkage and algorithm.

-5. **Data Integration**
+- Make phase information available throughout the process.
+- Develop a function to split and rephase data as needed.

+## Data Integration
-   - Enable support for reading DarTAG data.
+- Enable support for reading **DarTAG** data.
 - Add functionality for reading multiparental population data.
 - Create a function for reading diploid data.

-6. **Population Types**
+## Population Types
 - Extend support to include inbred-based diploid populations.

-7. **Map Augmentation**
+## Map Augmentation
 - Develop functionality for augmenting maps for single-parent datasets.
 - Support the integration of phase data from one order into another.

-8. **External Package Connectivity**
-   - Establish connections with AlphaSimR for simulation integration.
-   - Enable compatibility with R/qtl for QTL analysis.

-9. **Visualization**
+- Ensure "pi/pi" markers are included when augmenting maps.

+## Visualization
 - Implement multiple plotting and printing methods to enhance data visualization.

-10. **Data Validation**
+- Plot MDS (Multidimensional Scaling) to visualize marker relationships.

+## Documentation
+- Create detailed documentation outlining the structure and components of the package objects.

+## External Package Connectivity
+- Establish connections with **AlphaSimR** for simulation integration.
+- Enable compatibility with **R/qtl** for QTL analysis.

+## Data Validation
 - Verify segregation p-values for accuracy.

-11. **Data Filtering**
-    - Split the existing data filtering function into specific filters for:
-       - Individual data
-       - Marker data
+## Marker Grouping
-       - Segregation data
-       - Read depth

-12. **Phase Adjustment**
-    - Implement a function to split and rephase data as needed.
+- Provide an easy way to group markers.

 # Acknowledgment